 From the first line to senior staff, telecommunicators use communication skills to direct, inform, and persuade others to behave in a certain manner.
 These techniques help to keep our citizens safe so we can complete our overall mission to “Serve and Protect.”
 Understanding how we communicate with others while considering emotions, experiences, and levels of understanding allows us to confer clearer messages and engage in more effective use of our words, actions, and emotions.

-Hiring the right fit and preparing those employees for a life long journey in this profession and beyond is the foundation of this course.
-Learning and finding tools to assist the 9-1-1 professional in managing vicarious trauma and the importance of deploying these resources in your daily life.
+Hiring the right fit and preparing those employees for a life-long journey in mental and physical wellness in this profession and beyond is the foundation of this course.
+Also, learning and finding tools to assist the 9-1-1 professional in managing vicarious trauma and the importance of deploying these resources in your daily life.

 Telecommunicators within the 9-1-1 industry endure severe and repetitive stressors throughout their career.
 In order to combat the short and long-term effects on the Telecommunicators well-being, it is important to understand how the body reacts to stressful stimuli.
 This course highlights what body systems are affected by stress, how those systems respond to and recover from stress, and how the Telecommunicator can effectively manage stress for a more productive life.

 A front line Supervisor in the PSAP is quite possibly the hardest yet most powerful position in the agency.
 This course will review a few of the biggest obstacles Supervisors encounter and give ‘best practices’ techniques to handle them.
 The discussion will cover the basic skills, knowledge and abilities needed in supervision, various leadership methods, conflict resolution, counseling and disciplinary, proper documentation and knowing your overall mission.